-Training and Education Council
+Training and Education Council (TEC)

 The NCDA Board created the Training and Education Council (TEC) to provide oversight and advisement of NCDA's three training programs including Facilitating Career Development (FCD), Career Practitioner Supervision (CPS) and School Career Development Advisor (SCDA) and any such future training curricula approved by the Board.
 Their duties will include oversight, advisement, and quality control of the FCD, CPS, and SCDA Training Programs.
 A TEC board will include representatives knowledgeable in NCDA' Training Programs and continuing educational programming.
-The TEC policy and procedures are listed under Appendix H.